-The REACH-regulation (1907 /2006/EC) has replaced the 2.
-Hazardous substances directive on safety data sheets (91/155/EC).
+The REACH-regulation (1907 /2006/EC) has replaced the directive on safety data sheets (91/155/EC).
 REACH describes the setting up and updating of safety data sheets for substances and preparations.
 For articles like lead-acid batteries safety data sheets are not required.